orennee/mcclk/README.md

 - networkx == 2.5

 ## Usage
-The hyper-parameter search range and optimal settings have been clearly stated in the codes (see the parser function in utils/parser.py).
+The hyperparameter search range and optimal settings have been clearly stated in the codes (see the parser function in utils/parser.py).
 * Train and Test

 ```